Flamefork/fleet/README.md

 ## API

 `(fleet [& args] template-str escape-fn?)`
-Creates anonymous function from template-str applying escaping by escape-fn (default is bypass).
+Creates anonymous function from template-str applying escaping by escape-fn.
+Escape-fn could be function of one String argument or keyword specifying one of predefined functions:
+`:bypass` — default, no escaping;
+`:xml` — XML (or HTML) rules;
+`:str` — Java-compatible string escaping.

 `(fleet-ns root-path filters)`
-Treats root-path as root of template namespaceand creates template function for each file in it with name according to relative path.
+Treats root-path as root of template namespaceand creates template functions for each file in it with name according to relative path.

+Template function creation conventions:
+— Several functions will be created for each file.
+E.g. file `posts.html.fleet` will produce 3 functions: `posts`, `posts-html` and `posts-html-fleet`.
-Template function in this case takes one or two arguments: first named same as function name and second named "data".
+— Template function will take one or two arguments: first named same as shortest function name for file (`posts` in previous example) and second named `data`.
-When it's called with one arguments both symbols (fn-name and data) are bound to same value (argument value).
+— When it's called with one arguments both symbols (fn-name and data) are bound to same value of this argument.

-Filters argument is map of file-mask -> fn pairs used to filter which files to process and with which escaping function.
+Filters argument is vector of file-filter -> escape-fn pairs used to filter which files to process and with which escaping function.
-Masks could be defined as :keyword or as #"regex".
+Masks could be defined as function, keyword or regex.
-:default mask is treated as "others".
+`:default` mask is treated as "others".
 If it is set all files (escept for .hidden ones) will be processed.

 ## Template Language